-THE STEEL CHARITABLE TRUST - UNITED KINGDOM UNDER-26 FUND 16 April - 15 July (for decisions end of September) 16 July - 15 This fund aims to improve outcomes for children and young people in the UK (regardless of their nationality, culture or ethnic origin) who are wholly or mainly under 26 years of age.
-The overarching focus is on creating educational and/or access opportunities for young people in circumstances, groups or locations that face economic challenges or social marginalisation that may lead to significant disadvantages in later life.
-They say 'mainly' under the age of 26 because they do not want to discourage what could be a strong application from, for example, an organisation supporting young people in the age range 21-26.
-However, it would be disingenuous to apply if the target audience was 25-30-year-olds.
-All sorts of work could be funded through this programme, as long as the beneficiaries are in the UK and are wholly, or mainly, under the age of 26.
-THE STRATHMARTINE TRUST 9am, 2 May 2025 The Strathmartine Trust offers grants with the primary object of supporting research and education in Scottish History.
-The Trustees seek applications for grants to assist with the completion of existing projects and to aid publication.
-THE TREE COUNCIL - NETWORK RAIL COMMUNITY TREE PLANTING FUND The Tree Council and Network Rail are working in partnership to deliver a programme of community tree planting for the 2023/24 tree planting season.
-Projects should demonstrate how they meet this year's theme of 'Trees & People'.
-They are looking for well planned and sustainable tree planting schemes that will directly benefit people and communities.
-Criteria and guidelines vary depending on whether you are applying for a Main, Large or Flagship grant.
+THE OTEE: 40 84 THE STEEL 10 March at This fund aims to improve outcomes for children and young people in the UK (regardless of their CHARITABLE TRUST noon - 15 April nationality, culture or ethnic origin) who are wholly or mainly under 26 years of age.
+The - UNITED KINGDOM (for decisions overarching focus is on creating educational and/or access opportunities for young people in UNDER-26 FUND end of June) circumstances, groups or locations that face economic challenges or social marginalisation that 16 April - 15 July may lead to significant disadvantages in later life.
+They say 'mainly' under the age of 26 because they do not want to discourage what could be a strong application from, for example, an organisation supporting young people in the age range 21- September) 26.
+However, it would be disingenuous to apply if the target audience was 25-30-year-olds. oepteniber) 20.
+However, it would be disingendous to apply if the target addience was 25-50-year-olds.
+16 July 15 All parts of work sould be funded through this programme, as long as the handisiaries are in the LIV All sorts of work could be funded through this programme, as long as the beneficiaries are in the UK October (for and are wholly, or mainly, under the age of 26. decisions end of December) THE 9am, 2 May 2025 The Strathmartine Trust offers grants with the primary object of supporting research and education STRATHMARTINE in Scottish History.
+The Trustees seek applications for grants to assist with the completion of TRUST existing projects and to aid publication.
+THE TREE COUNCIL The Tree Council and Network Rail are working in partnership to deliver a programme of community - NETWORK RAIL tree planting for the 2023/24 tree planting season.
+Projects should demonstrate how they meet this COMMUNITY TREE year's theme of 'Trees & People'.
+They are looking for well planned and sustainable tree planting PLANTING FUND schemes that will directly benefit people and communities.
+Criteria and guidelines vary depending PLANTING FUND on whether you are applying for a Main, Large or Flagship grant.
 See the Tree Council website to view the full guidelines.
-THE ULVERSCROFT FOUNDATION Rolling more information.
-The Ulverscroft Foundation supports projects that help visually impaired people.
-Within any group of people there will be an element of visual impairment; grants can only be considered if the VI element is significant.
+This fund is now open please email grants@treecouncil.org.uk to register your interest and get more information.
+THE ULVERSCROFT Rolling The Ulverscroft Foundation supports projects that help visually impaired people.
+Within any group of FOUNDATION people there will be an element of visual impairment; grants can only be considered if the VI element is significant.
 Your application should include at least the following: details of your current service to visually-impaired people, if any, and how it will be improved or enhanced by the proposed project. an estimate if possible of how many blind and visually-impaired people currently use your service, and how many will use it in the future;